DrewEaster/scalabuilder/README.md

 # Scala Builder

-Scala Builder provides a _very_ simple trait `BuilderSupport` to facilate a clean syntax when using the [Builder Pattern](http://en.wikipedia.org/wiki/Builder_pattern) in Scala applications.
+Scala Builder provides a _very_ simple trait `BuilderSupport` to facilitate a clean syntax when using the [Builder Pattern](http://en.wikipedia.org/wiki/Builder_pattern) in Scala applications.

 Usage
 -----